 - Sweet potato hash is terrific for meal prep – simply reheat in the microwave for 30 seconds, then serve with desired toppings.

-What to Serve with Sweet Potato Hash
+Add Protein to Sweet Potato Hash

-Did you make this Sweet Potato Hash?
+Did you make this sweet potato hash?
 I’d love to know how it turned out!
 Leave a comment and a rating below.

 While you’re at it, let’s be friends – follow me on Pinterest and Instagram for the latest and greatest.